Anti-Homosexuality Act, 2023

 The Anti-Homosexuality Act, 2023 is an act of the Parliament of Uganda that restricts freedom of speech on LGBTQ topics and introduces harsher penalties for certain types of homosexual acts.
 On 21 March 2023, the bill was read a third time, and was then sent to President Yoweri Museveni for assent.
 On 21 April 2023, Museveni returned it to Parliament, which passed it again with minor amendments on 2 May.
 On 26 May, Museveni signed it into law.

 The act prescribes life imprisonment for sex between two people of the same biological sex and the death penalty for "aggravated homosexuality".
 The latter offence includes "serial offenders", same-sex rape, sex in a position of authority or procured by intimidation, sex with persons older than seventy-five, sex with the disabled and mentally ill, and homosexual acts committed by a person with a previous conviction of homosexuality.
 Further, under its provisions, the promotion (including normalisation) of homosexuality is punishable by imprisonment for up to 20 years and fines.

-The bill is highly popular within Uganda according to polls, and was voted for nearly unanimously by Parliament.
 The United States, United Kingdom, Canada, Germany, and the European Union, and several local and international NGOs have condemned it.